Top 5 Reasons Why SEO Success Is a Continuous Process

 Because the Online Marketplace is Continuously Evolving

-It is a known fact that the online marketplace is continuously evolving.
+The online marketplace is continuously evolving.
 Technology is churning out new gadgets, products, programs, and services, all of which prompt online users to search for them using new sets of keywords, or variations of existing ones.
-The set of keywords you were targeting at launch may have produced good SEO results then, but may not have the same kind of impact now, given the changes in online markets.
+The set of keywords you targeted at launch may have produced good SEO results then, but may not have the same kind of impact now, given the changes in online markets.

 Because of this, SEO should be a constant and continuous process of research, re-evaluation, and re-optimization, particularly with regard to the keywords you are targeting in your campaigns.
 This research will ultimately yield insight as to which keywords and phrases are relevant, and which are not.
 With that information, your team can re-optimize your site for the ongoing results you are aiming for.